I told her she was being ridiculous. I told her to get a grip and grow up, to ‘just bloody well eat, for Christ’s sake’.

 Anorexia Nervosa – A Father and Daughter Perspective -Highlights from RCPsychIC 2019

-This article is a summary of the panel discussion at RCPsychIC 2019 that involved Mark Austin, journalist and television presenter, his daughter Maddy Austin, expert by experience, Rachel Bannister, carer, and Dr Mark Berelowitz (Consultant Child and Adolescent Psychiatrist, Royal Free London NHS Foundation Trust).
+This article summarises the panel discussion at RCPsychIC 2019 that involved Mark Austin, journalist and television presenter, his daughter Maddy Austin, expert by experience, Rachel Bannister, carer, and Dr Mark Berelowitz (Consultant Child and Adolescent Psychiatrist, Royal Free London NHS Foundation Trust).

 The parents’ perspective